Tribler/tribler/esof-docs/report.md

 ####Advantages

 *The cost of accommodating changing customer requirements is reduced.
-..*There's less documentation to be changed ..*Unstable requirements can be left to later stages of development *Generates working software quickly and early during the software life cycle which provides more frequent and early customer feedback.
+  *There's less documentation to be changed
+  *Unstable requirements can be left to later stages of development *Generates working software quickly and early during the software life cycle which provides more frequent and early customer feedback.
 *Customer value can be delivered with each increment so system functionality is available earlier.
 *Early increments act as a prototype to help elicit requirements for later increments.